Rainbow Lorikeet: Complete Species Guide to Behaviour, Diet, Habitat and Care

 • Undertail: Yellow-green.

-Adults typically measure 25–30 cm in length, including their long, pointed tail, and weigh between 75–157 grams.
+Adults typically measure around 28–32 cm in length, including the tail, although size can vary slightly between individuals and regional forms.
 Males and females are visually identical (a condition known as monomorphic), meaning sex cannot be determined reliably by appearance alone.

 Juveniles display duller, browner plumage and a darker bill at fledging, with adult colouration developing gradually over approximately 12 months.